Medical Cannabis Information for Patients

 *The patient enrollment fee is due on an annual basis.

-Medical cannabis will eventually be available at eight cannabis patient centers across Minnesota.
+Medical cannabis is available at eight cannabis patient centers across Minnesota, with another eight locations to be added by December 2020.

 - Medical Cannabis Products